STEVE INSKEEP, HOST:

 PETRY: Just so beautiful.
 And I thought these are cello stands that my girls can get on stage with and not be ashamed.

 SAND: I get to be Santa all year round.
 You know, every time I do a project, it's like Christmas all over.

 LAWSON: The group May We Help is hoping to expand beyond its roots in the Midwest.
-They're talking about setting up a chapter in Florida, and hope it would be the start to help millions of children and adults to pursue their passions, despite their disabilities.
-For NPR News, I'm Cheri Lawson, in Cincinnati.
-Transcript provided by NPR, Copyright National Public Radio.
+They're talking about setting up a chapter in Florida and hope it will be the start to help millions of children and adults to pursue their passions despite their disabilities.
+For NPR News, I'm Cheri Lawson in Cincinnati.
+Transcript provided by NPR, Copyright NPR.